Sunbird-AIAssistant/sakhi-api-service/README.md

 ### `POST /v1/query`

 #### API Function
 API is used to generate activity/story based on user query and translation of text/audio from one language to another language in text/audio format.
-To achieve the same, Bhashini has been integrated.
-OCI object storage has been used to store translated audio files when audio is chosen as target output format.
+To achieve the same, Required cloud service has been integrated.
+Cloud object storage has been used to store translated audio files when audio is chosen as target output format.

 ```commandline
 curl -X 'POST' \